 On completion of this course, the student will be able to:

-- Generalise signal processing techniques from univariate signals to multidimensional data.
+- Understand how signal processing techniques generalise from univariate signals to images.

 |Graduate Attributes and Skills